This post may contain affiliate links. Read our disclaimer.

 for the walnut "meat"

-- Place kale in a large bowl, then drizzle it with 2 tbsp olive oil.
+- Place kale in a large bowl, then drizzle it with 2 tablespoon olive oil.
 Using your hands, gently massage the kale for 30 seconds, which will help break down the bitterness of the kale; set aside.

 - Add walnuts and spices to your food processor and pulse for 30 seconds.
 Transfer mixture to a large skillet and heat for 3-5 minutes or until walnuts are warmed to your liking.
 The mixture should resemble ground beef.